chhabrahardik09/StudyGPT/README.md

 1. Extract the downloaded zip file to a local directory on your machine.
 2. Open your preferred code editor or IDE, such as Visual Studio Code or PyCharm.
 3. Open the project folder in your code editor or IDE.
 4. Install the dependencies by running `npm install` in the my-app directory.
-5. Install the dependencies by running `npm install` in the server directory.

 How to run?

-1. Start the server by running `node server.js` in the server directory.
-2. Start the client by running `npm start` in the my-app directory.
+1. Start the client by running `npm start` in the my-app directory.
-3. Access the platform at `http://localhost:3000` in your web browser.
+2. Access the platform at `http://localhost:3000` in your web browser.
-3. Backend will be running at `http://localhost:8080` in your web browser.
+3. Backend is hosted and running at `https://convai-submission.onrender.com`.

 ### Kindly check out the presentation for more info on my project.